kamranahmedse/developer-roadmap/src/data/roadmaps/linux/content/networking@Mb42VFjCzMZn_PovKIfKx.md

 # Networking

-Linux networking enables systems to connect and share resources across different platforms.
-It provides robust tools for managing network interfaces, troubleshooting, and automation.
-Network configurations are stored in files like `/etc/network/interfaces`.
-Common commands include `ifconfig` (deprecated) and `ip` for interface management.
-Linux networking supports various protocols and scales well.
+Linux networking enables system connections and resource sharing across platforms with robust management tools.
+Network configurations stored in `/etc/network/interfaces`.
+Key commands include `ifconfig` (deprecated) and `ip` for interface management.
+Supports various protocols with excellent scalability.
+Essential for system connectivity and network troubleshooting.

 Linux adopts a file-based approach for network configuration, storing network-related settings and configurations in standard files, such as /etc/network/interfaces or /etc/sysconfig/network-scripts/, depending on the Linux distribution.